valerioarvizzigno/homecraft_vertex/README.md

  ```bash
 streamlit run homecraft_home.py
 ```
----USE THE SECOND PAGE ON STREAMLIT - HOMECRAFT ASSISTANT---
+---USE THE HOME PAGE FOR BASE DEMO---

 Try a query like:
 "list the 3 top paint primers in the product catalog, specify also product price and product key features.
 Then explain in bullet points how to use a paint primer"